Forest of Dean Hedgehog Rescue seeks volunteers

-THE Forest of Dean Hedgehog Rescue announced it is looking for volunteers to help out in areas including fundraising, rescue and transport.
+THE Forest of Dean Hedgehog Rescue is looking for volunteers to help out in areas including fundraising, rescue and transport.

+The appeal comes as rescue volunteers were delighted to discover hedgehogs living next to the centre for the first time in over a year this week.

+The group posted film of the activity outside on Facebook on Wednesday (May 7), saying: “This has made my day.
+We knew we’ve had hedgehogs in the past around the rescue but there’s been no activity on the cameras for over a year until this one triggered the rescue camera off.

+“Good to see them looking healthy and active.
+Time to start putting food back out for them xx.”

-Volunteers must be 18 or over to apply and must be able to commit to regular-set days.
+Volunteers to help at the rescue must be 18 or over to apply and must be able to commit to regular-set days.
 Applicants should also have transport, as the location, just outside of Newent, is not on a bus route.

 The rescue is looking for help with fundraising and stalls, daily tasks, and transport volunteers; as part of a transport group where volunteers can help with transporting sick or injured hedgehogs to the rescue or vet appointments.